 I am a Lecturer in Comparative Politics at the Chinese University of Hong Kong (SAR, China) and the Chair (Head) of the PR & Admissions Committee, in the Department of Government & Public Administration.
 I am a Senior Fellow at the Centre for Analysis of the Radical Right and also an Associate Research Fellow at the Center for Research and Social Progress (based in Italy).
 I am also a Council Member & Director at the Hong Kong Political Science Association.
-I also provide regular commentary on Asian politics for South China Morning Post and analysis on European politics for CNBC Asia.
+I provide regular commentary on Asian politics for South China Morning Post and analysis on European politics for CNBC Asia.

 I recently completed my PhD (2017) in Comparative Politics at the University of Kent (UK).
 I was also a Visiting Scholar at the Brussels School of International Studies in Belgium during my PhD.
 Previously, I was a Visiting Scholar in European Politics at the European Union Academic Programme Hong Kong and I also worked at the Department of Politics and Public Administration at the University of Hong Kong.
 Prior to this, I was an Affiliated Researcher at the Europe Asia Policy Centre for Comparative Research where I wrote reports on elections and polling in a number of EU member states.